ozluna/meet-eco/README.md

   `python app.py`

 ## Remote Deployment
-* Create a `requirements.txt` file using the terminal command pip freeze > requirements.txt.
+* Create a `requirements.txt` file using the terminal command  `pip3 freeze --local > requirements.txt` .
 * Create a Procfile with the terminal command `echo web: python app.py > Procfile`.
 * `git add` and `git commit` the new requirements and Procfile and then `git push` the project to GitHub.
 * Head over to Heroku